 Eric: There was some speculation by fans that Athas was actually a satellite of Guthay.

 Troy: Interesting idea.
-10th

-Eric: Should Athas be considered to be “earth-sized"?
-Troy: If it fits the campaign.
-11th
+Eric: Should Athas be considered to be “earth-sized”?

 Eric: Did you and/or Tim ever sketch out the “Green Age” coastline of the sea that became the Sea of Silt?
 Or the lake that dried up and became the Ivory Plain?